nkyparissas/Cellular_Automata_FPGA/README.md

 ### NOTES

 *May 2020: Successfully synthesized and implemented with Vivado 2019.2.*
+*March 2023: Fixed neighborhood sliding window in CA Engine: no mirroring, changed (i,j) to follow the (lines,columns) convention.
+The issue only appears in non-symmetrical neighborhoods.
+This fix has not been tested.
+If unsure, for symmetrical neighborhoods please use the previous commit.
+Many Thanks to Manolis Milonakis for spotting the issue and for suggesting solutions.*

 ### Papers
 1. Nikolaos Kyparissas and Apostolos Dollas, "Large Scale Cellular Automata on FPGAs: A Generic Architecture and a Framework", ACM Transactions on Reconfigurable Technology and Systems, 14, 1, Article 5, Dec.
 2020.